-This printable will help students start to think about growth mindset, or the idea that we’re not born good at something, but rather we can get better at different things through practice.
+This growth mindset activity will help students consider the idea that we’re not born good at something, but rather we can get better at different things through practice.

 My students occasionally got frustrated when I would demonstrate different art techniques.